 You can also try to reboot FortiWeb to see if the log issue may disappear

 - Execute db rebuild. if it still does not work, go to the next step.

 - Diagnose hardware check to see if HD is ok.
 If no, then go RMA; if yes, keep the debug info and contact support.

 Old logs are available on GUI but no new logs displayed

 HA-AA mode: In this mode, all the FortiWebs are active and requests are distributed over them.
 Every FortiWeb in this mode processes its own requests and keeps its own logs.
 If you do not see logs on one FortiWeb, check the logs on the other FortiWebs.

-Database is rebuilding: Database is rebuilding: For some cases, it would take a long time to complete database rebuild (depending on how many logs there are existing).
-While the database is rebuilding, newly generated logs are postponed to be written to the database so that the newly generated logs are not available immediately on GUI.
-The logs are all saved in log files.
-No log would be lost.
-Please wait 1 or 2 days to see if there are new logs being generated.
+Database is rebuilding: For some cases, it would take a long time to complete database rebuild.
+While the database is rebuilding, new generated logs are postponed to be written to the database so that the new generated logs are not available immediately on GUI.
+The logs are entirely saved in log files, no logs would be lost.

 Daemons issues: try DB rebuild